AngleProtocol/angle-docs/faq.md

 ## In short, why Angle?

-Many types of people will be able to benefit from using Angle: the stable seekers who can get stablecoins simply by swapping it against collateral, the highly speculative people who can get a direct leverage through perpetual futures on a pair collateral/stablecoin, the yield farmers who can simply deposit their collateral in the protocol, automatically accumulate interest on it and get a higher yield than what they would get on other lending platforms like Compound.
+Many types of people can benefit from using Angle: the stable seekers who can get stablecoins simply by swapping it against collateral, the highly speculative people who can get a direct leverage through perpetual futures on a pair collateral/stablecoin, the yield farmers who can simply deposit their collateral in the protocol, automatically accumulate interest on it and get a higher yield than what they would get on other lending platforms like Compound.

 The protocol is also completely open source, which allows anyone to interact with the user interface client, API or directly with the smart contracts on the Ethereum network.
 Being open source means that you are able to build any third-party service or application to interact with the protocol and enrich your product.

-## How do I use the service?
+## How do I use the app?

-In order to use the service, you can directly interact from the blockchain, from the front app currently developed by Angle's team, or from any front app developed by another team.
+In order to use the app, you can either interact directly with the smart contracts on the blockchain, through the front developped by the Angle Core Team at [app.angle.money](https://app.angle.money), or through any other app developed by another team.
+Note that the app is hosted publicly on IPFS, and not on private servers.

-In any case, you will need an ERC-20 Ethereum wallet, some ETH to pay for transaction fees, and the base asset you would like to swap, deposit or get leveraged on.
-Once you have these things, you can either swap your assets for stablecoins, get leveraged on it, or simply deposit it and accumulate interests.
+To interact with the app, you need an Ethereum wallet like Metamask, some ETH to pay for transaction fees, and the base asset you would like to swap, deposit or get leveraged on.
+Once you have these things, you can either swap your assets for stablecoins, open a leveraged position, or simply deposit it and accumulate interests.

-## What is the cost of the service?
+## What are the costs?

-The platform has variable fees.
-For stable seekers minting and burning fees around 0.3% are taken, meaning that with 1 ETH worth 1000$, a stable seeker will get 997 agUSD.
+Angle Protocol has dynamic fees.
+For stable seekers minting and burning fees vary around 0.3%, meaning that with 1 ETH worth 1000€, a stable seeker can get 997 agEUR.
 Mint and burn fees depend on how much of the collateral is covered by Hedging Agents.
-In some cases, mint and burn fees may also have a dependance on the collateral ratio of the protocol.
+In some cases, mint and burn fees may also have a dependency on the collateral ratio of the protocol.

-For Hedging Agents getting perpetual futures from the protocol, there are some fees induced at position opening and close.
+For Hedging Agents getting perpetual futures from the protocol, there are some fees induced at position opening and closing.
 Opening and closing fees depend on how much of the collateral is already covered by Hedging Agents.
-Fees will vary along 0.3% as well.
+Fees vary around 0.3% as well.

 You can see the specific fees implemented in detail in Angle's [analytics](https://analytics.angle.money).

 ## Where are the funds stored in the protocol, and how are they separated?

 The funds of Angle's protocol are stored in smart contracts.
 There is one smart contract for each collateral/stablecoin pair, such that funds are distributed amongst multiple contracts.
-A portion of the funds will be transferred to strategies responsible for earning yield.
-These strategies will transfer some funds to other protocols like Compound or Aave.
+A portion of the funds is transferred to strategies responsible for earning yield.
+These strategies transfer some funds to other protocols like Compound or Aave.

 The code of the smart contracts is open source and has been be formally verified and audited by third party auditors.

 ## Is there any risk?

 No platform can be considered entirely risk free.
-The risks related to the Angle platform are the smart contract risk \(risk of a bug within the protocol code\) and the risk that the protocol is not able to maintain over-collateralization and to sustain the convertibility of the minted tokens.
+The risks related to the Angle platform are the smart contract risk (risk of a bug within the protocol code) and the risk that the protocol is not able to maintain over-collateralization and to sustain the convertibility of the minted tokens.

-Every possible step has been taken to minimize the risk as much as possible, the protocol code is public and open source and it will be audited.
-There are failure modes that can be activated by governance votes in some occasions.
-There will also be bug bounty campaigns.
+Every possible step has been taken to minimize the risk as much as possible.
+The protocol code is public, open sourced, and has been audited.
+There are open bug bounties on Angle's [immunefi](https://immunefi.com/) portal.
+There are also failure modes that can be activated by governance votes in some occasions.

 ## Do you have a governance token?

 Yes, it is the ANGLE token.

-{% hint style="info" %}
-This token may not be available and distributed initially at launch to the wide community.
-{% endhint %}

-ANGLE will be the centre of gravity of Angle Protocol governance: it will be used to vote and decide on the outcome of Angle Improvement Proposals.
+ANGLE is the center of gravity of Angle Protocol governance: it is used to vote and decide on the outcome of Angle Improvement Proposals.
 Apart from this, ANGLE could be used when collateral settlement is triggered to be treated preferentially and get a higher chance of being reimbursed full claim.

-Documentation on tokenomics and governance is available in the whitepaper.
-Further detail will be given in other papers.
+Documentation on tokenomics and governance is available in the whitepaper and on the [tokenomics blog post](https://blog.angle.money/angle-protocol-tokenomics-29ea8b7bf001).

-Feel free to join the discussion in the governance forum when it is live.
+Feel free to join the discussion in the governance forum at [gov.angle.money](https://gov.angle.money).

-## When will staking be available?

-It will happen after launch.
-Exact time to be determined.

-## Is there a private token sale?
+## Is there an airdrop for testnet participants?

-No, we do not have a private sale.
+No there won't be any particular ANGLE token aidrop for testnet participants.

-## Will there be a public token sale?
+## Is there a public token sale?

 No, we do not have a public sale.